 By November 2022, all counties will utilize the new enhanced audits.

 Pennsylvania is one of the first states in the nation to pioneer pilots of the risk-limiting audit, which is a scientifically designed procedure using statistical methods to confirm whether reported election outcomes are correct and to detect possible interference.

-first audit pilots of this cutting-edge security measure in PA occured in November 2019 in Mercer County and Philadelphia.
+first audit pilots of this cutting-edge security measure in PA occurred in November 2019 in Mercer County and Philadelphia.
 County election officials, Department of State staff and election experts from the U.S. Election Assistance Commission, the University of Michigan, the Brennan Center for Justice at NYU School of Law, the Democracy Fund, VotingWorks, and Verified Voting participated in developing and implementing the pilot audit process using the new paper-based voting systems.